First Tool North American Tour Date Of 2019 Appears To Have Leaked, With More Likely To Follow

 Tool guitarist Adam Jones recently faced evacuation from his California home amid devastating wildfires, which could indicate a setback for the band.
 Jones has teased new guitar riffs at Tool concerts in recent years, but no new official song release has yet materialized.

-Maynard James Keenan is also a member of the band A Perfect Circle who released an album earlier this year entitled Eat The Elephant.
+Maynard James Keenan is also a member of the band A Perfect Circle, who released an album earlier this year entitled Eat The Elephant.
 He also regularly tours and records with the band Puscifer, which could be one of the contributing factors to the holdup on a new Tool album.

 For now, fans do have one bit of comfort to tide them over until an official release date drops: Tool will definitely be doing a fair amount of touring in 2019.